fogfish/fogfish.github.io/_posts/2022-07-05-assert-golang-errors-for-behavior.md

 ## Non Ideal State

 Non Ideal State does not really differ a lot from recoverable errors, it is essentially a subcategory of those.
 The category of Non Ideal State errors helps to distinguish errors caused by the unacceptable input from clients.
 One of the classical examples is the “Not Found” error.
 Typically, storage fails with an error if requested items do not exist.
 The application cannot recover from the error, it is only passed through the error to “user experience”.
-Use `interface { NotFound() bool }` behavior for this purpose.
+Use `interface { NotFound() string }` behavior for this purpose.
 Any other Non Ideal State can be modeled similarly.

 ## Evolving Opaque Errors